Kondou727/blogging-platform-api/README.md

 ```

 ## Additional Info
+Used SQlite for database, goose for managing migrations and sqlc for working with sql queries.
+Everything else is standard stuff.

 Feel free to use this for any purpose, but the code quality is pretty bad so I wouldn't recommend it ^^